feature-hub/feature-hub/docs/getting-started/demos.md

 - [The "header" Feature App][todomvc-demo-src-header] is a DOM Feature App with an external CSS file.
 It provides the functionality for creating a new todo.
 - [The "main" Feature App][todomvc-demo-src-main] is a React Feature App with CSS Modules.
-It displays the todos, and provides the funtionality for deleting todos and marking them as complete.
+It displays the todos, and provides the functionality for deleting todos and marking them as complete.
 - [The "footer" Feature App][todomvc-demo-src-footer] is a React Feature App with Styled Components.
-It displays how many uncompleted todos are left, and provides the funtionality for removing all completed todos from the list.
+It displays how many uncompleted todos are left, and provides the functionality for removing all completed todos from the list.
 - [The "todo manager" Feature Service][todomvc-demo-src-todo-manager] stores the todos, and provides methods to the three consuming Feature Apps for reading and modifying the todos.